sbrighiu/SnapConstraints/README.md

 ## Author

-sbrighiu, sbrighiu@gmail.com
+Stefan M. Brighiu (SMBCheeky), sbrighiu@gmail.com

 ## License

-SnapConstraints is available under the MIT license.
+SnapConstraints is available under the Apache License 2.0 license.
 See the LICENSE file for more info.